WB Yeats ferry current position

 WB Yeats staterooms come in the following categories:

 - (new) "Premium Balcony" is IRISH FERRIES' first category of luxury suites with private, step-out balconies and dedicated butler service.

 - Passengers in Club Cabins (premium category) have exclusive access to a dedicated Club Class Lounge (with its own dining options and waiter service).

-- 3-star Twin Outside (4-berth Window Cabin with 2 lower beds / non-convertible to queen, 2 pull-down bunk beds, mini-fridge)
+- 3-star Twin Outside (4-berth Window Cabin with 2 lower beds / non-convertible to a queen, 2 pull-down bunk beds, mini-fridge)

-- 2-star Twin Outside (4-berth Window Cabin with 2 lower beds / non-convertible to queen, 2 pull-down bunk beds)
+- 2-star Twin Outside (4-berth Window Cabin with 2 lower beds / non-convertible to a queen, 2 pull-down bunk beds)

 - Twin Inside (4-berth Interior Cabin with 2 lower beds / non-convertible to a queen, 2 pull-down bunk beds, no windows)

 - 3-star Twin Outside (2-berth Window Cabin with 2 lower beds)